Key Insights & Takeaways

 Out of the 100 network validators, a notable 28 operate with a 0% commission structure.
 The zero-commission offering has garnered considerable attention from users.
 This is evident from the fact that there are 10,153 delegators, accounting for 41.74% of the total number of Polygon delegators.

-The significant interest in validators with 0% commission indicates that users prioritize maximizing their rewards and are attracted to the potential for higher returns on their staked assets.
+The significant interest in validators with 0% commission indicates that users prioritize their results and are attracted to the potential for higher results on their staked assets.

 The fact that so many delegators are going for these validators highlights how vital Polygon staking rewards are in their decision-making.
 It`s essential to offer competitive and attractive reward structures to keep the delegators engaged.